 STATUTORY GUIDELINES CAN BE FOUND HERE http://www.scotland.gov.uk/Publications/2007/12/17133313/0

-This is also the process should a concern come to their attention; you can provide a report, or educational philosophy, if you want.
-(Please note, an educational philosophy on its own is not enough ‘evidence’ about the educational provision).
+This is also the process should a concern come to their attention; you can provide a report, and an educational philosophy if you wish.
+(Please note, an educational philosophy on its own is not enough information about the educational provision).

 Once you receive contact from the EHE (or other, such as EWO) you can tell them in writing (see sample letter) that you do not wish to meet with them.
 You are well within your rights to opt out of visits, and most LAs accept that without question.
 Some may need reminding of the law.
 It shouldn’t be used against you at any point as it is not a legal duty of the LA to monitor.

 Deschooling often happens for about a month for every year the child was in school, some children need less, some may need more.
 In that time it doesn’t mean an education isn’t being provided, it means you don’t have to jump right in to a style.
 You don’t have to sit them to the table on day one, you could spend some time going to the park or beach, wandering around museums, meeting friends, baking etc. You will find that you will pick up on how your child learns best.
 Some children and parents will choose not to deschool at all, and that is ok, each family should do what is best for them.
-Sometimes it’s the parents that need time to deschool more than the child.
+It is often that the parents need time to deschool more than the child!

 Unfortunately some schools/LAs do report to social services, but most don’t.